If you still have questions there aren’t covered in our FAQ, please contact us! We’re always happy to explain, answer questions and help!

 Q: Does Berean Christian School offer training in technology?

 A: Technology is a priority at our school.
 On the lower campus, every classroom is equipped with at least one computer station for individual use (as determined by the teacher).
 We also have internet-connected projectors for multi-media instruction.
 The upper campus has state-of-the-art Smart technology and filtered-Internet capabilities in the computer lab.
 We offer computer classes with instruction in keyboarding, Microsoft applications, graphic design, and computer programming.

 Q: Does Berean Christian School offer an athletic program?

 A: Yes, our Eagle Athletic Department, which is very popular in this region.
 At the upper campus level, students may participate in volleyball, cross-country, golf, basketball, swimming, and soccer.
 As part of the TSSAA Division 1, we are able to co-op with Gibbs High School to offer football, baseball, softball and track, and field.
 We are proud of our teams and support them as much as possible during their playing seasons.

 Q: Does Berean offer a Fine Arts Program?

 A: We have an extensive Fine Arts Program at both campuses.
 Students in grades 1-12 have the options of drama, speech, art, and choral activities.
-Our lower campus offers art and music instruction for all grade levels.
+Our lower campus offers art, drama and music instruction for all grade levels.
 The high school students perform a full-scale theatre production each year.

 Q: Does Berean Christian School have a scholarship program or offer financial aid?